mahinops/secretcli/README.md

     secretcli
     ```

-`Note:` If you face any issue like permission error or not truster follow the alternative way_
+`Note:` If you face any issue like permission error or not trusted, then follow this alternative way_

 1. Clone This [Repo](https://github.com/mahinops/secretcli) in Your PC.
 2. Install Golang: